-This Oden is a simple Japanese stew is delicious and easy to make.
-It’s light and digestible, making it perfect to eat during treatment.
-Kombu seaweed is full of minerals, and in Chinese medicine it is thought to be cooling to the body, a good thing during chemo or radiation.
-Note that while Oden takes its time to cook, your actual working time in the kitchen is short and easy, and this recipe makes a large amount of soup that can be eaten over a few days.
+Oden is a simple Japanese stew that’s light and digestible, making it perfect to eat during treatment.
+Kombu seaweed is full of minerals, and in Chinese medicine it is thought to be cooling to... the body — a good thing during chemo or radiation.
+Note that while oden takes its time to cook, the actual working time in the kitchen is short and easy, and this recipe makes a large amount of soup that can be eaten over a few days.